SamuelRocca85/pocket-buddy-ai/README.md

 # Gemini AI Agent
-This is a AI agent following the guided project at [Boot.dev](https://www.boot.dev/courses/build-ai-agent-python) using Google's Gemini API and python to create and agent that can read files and directories and write to files.
+This is a AI agent following the guided project at [Boot.dev](https://www.boot.dev/courses/build-ai-agent-python) using Google's Gemini API and python to create an agent that can read files and directories and write to files.

 ## Example